dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPassiveDnsCount| Total number of passive DNS IP addresses that were observed by AlienVault to be pointing to the given hostname |
 | $AVOTXPassiveDnsHostnames| List of hostnames whose hostnames were observed by AlienVault to be pointing to the given hostname |

-### Hostname Pulse Report
+### Retrieve Hostname Pulse Report

 Threat indicators for the given hostname, gathered from the OTX community pulse stream.

+- input : A Hostname

 ```
 _fetch $Hostname from testingintegrations limit 1
 >>_lookup alienvaultotx get_hostname_pulse_report $Hostname
 ```

+###### Sample walkthrough video for hostname pulse report

 [![Get Hostname Pulse Report Walkthrough Video](readme-media/GIFs/get_hostname_pulse_report.gif)](https://youtu.be/RsFuaKEcD4g)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|